kadisonm/obsidian-reference-generator/README.md

 ![Obsidian_ZG6ZxvJQhJ](https://github.com/kadisonm/obsidian-reference-generator/assets/134670047/dde9379f-4a4b-4d2d-9253-300fd5c83e17)

 ### Generating multiple references at a time
 Select multiple links, right click and follow the same steps for generating a reference.
 Each link roughly takes 1-3 seconds to generate but they can take longer.
 There are plans in the future to heavily reduce this time.
+Text inbetween links is saved, but it will treat all links as a bibliography regardless of what text is inbetween.
+If you would like two seperately sorted bibliographies, it is best to generate these seperately.

 ![image](https://github.com/kadisonm/obsidian-reference-generator/assets/134670047/6941ba65-ea57-4181-a83f-b03bd3169567)